fxxrytail/skzcode/content/support/skz-comeback/index.md

 {{< tweet 1652068396022759425 >}}

 ## Music Show Win

+### !!!
+One main goal for this comeback is to give Stray Kids their first Music Core win before Lee Know's MC contract ends.
+Let's make Lee Know announce their own win~!

 A **_Music Show Win_** happens during their album promotion.
 The No. 1 song of the week is announced per music show and each music show has different criteria for it.
 Criteria is usually composed of **YouTube** streaming (FREE), **voting on apps** (FREE), buying **physical album**, and streaming on **Korean streaming platforms** (biggest criteria).
 We only have few weeks to give Stray Kids Music Show Wins every comeback and there may not be next time for each album that's why STAYs all around the world are encouraged to help participate.